Belle de Jour (film): Plot

-Séverine Serizy (Catherine Deneuve), a young and beautiful housewife, is unable to share physical intimacy with her husband, Dr. Pierre Serizy (Jean Sorel), despite their love for each other.
+Séverine Serizy, a young and beautiful housewife, is unable to share physical intimacy with her husband, Dr. Pierre Serizy, despite their love for each other.
 Her sexual life is restricted to elaborate fantasies involving domination, sadomasochism, and bondage.
 Although frustrated by his wife's frigidity toward him, he respects her wishes.

-While visiting a ski resort, they meet two friends, Henri Husson (Michel Piccoli) and Renée (Macha Méril).
+While visiting a ski resort, they meet two friends, Henri Husson and Renée.
 Séverine does not like Husson's manner and the way he looks at her.
 Back in Paris, Séverine meets up with Renée and learns that a common friend, Henriette, now works at a brothel.
 At her home, Séverine receives roses from Husson and is unsettled by the gesture.
 At the tennis courts, she meets Husson and they discuss Henriette and houses of pleasure.
 Husson mentions a high-class brothel to Séverine at 11 Cité Jean de Saumur.
 He also confesses his desire for her, but Séverine rejects his advances.

-Haunted by childhood memories, including one involving a man who appears to touch her inappropriately, Séverine goes to the high-class brothel, which is run by Madame Anaïs (Geneviève Page), who names her "Belle de Jour."
+Haunted by childhood memories, including one involving a man who appears to touch her inappropriately, Séverine goes to the high-class brothel, which is run by Madame Anaïs, who names her "Belle de Jour."
 That afternoon Séverine services her first client.
 Reluctant at first, she responds to the "firm hand" of Madame Anaïs and has sex with the stranger.
 After staying away for a week, Séverine returns to the brothel and begins working from two to five o'clock each day, returning to her unsuspecting husband in the evenings.
 One day, Husson comes to visit her at home, but Séverine refuses to see him.
 Still, she fantasizes about having sex with him in her husband's presence.
 At the same time, Séverine's physical relationship with her husband is improving and she begins having sex with him.